What is cropping in photography composition?

 How are you going to use the image?

 We don’t always plan how we intend to use an image in the moment we raise our camera to take a photo.
-Most of the time we frame the scene to be used as a whole.
+Most of the time we frame the scene to be used as a whole image.

-Unlike normal portrait photography, a personal brand photographer creates images with enough room around the main subject to enable the client to crop the photo to various formats in social media:
+For example, unlike normal portrait photography, a personal brand photographer creates images with enough room around the main subject so they can crop the photo for several different formats.